RMS Maloja: Peacetime and the return to commercial service

 On 15 January 1947 Maloja was returned to P&O and was berthed at the Royal Albert Dock in London for full civilian reconditioning, by R & H Green & Silley Weir.
 Both Maloja and Mooltan were returned to service.
 After the independence of the Republic of Indonesia in 1948 Dutch civilians were repatriated to the Netherlands.
 In August 1950 Maloja helped with the repatriations, which were completed by 1951.
 On 19 January 1954 Maloja arrived at Tilbury, London, on her last voyage.

 Fate

 On 2 April 1954 she was moved to Inverkeithing, Scotland, where she was broken up for scrap.
-The British Iron & Steel Corporation paid £165,000 for her; the scrap work was performed by Thos.
-W. Ward Ltd.
+British Iron & Steel Corporation paid £165,000 for her; the scrap work was performed by Thos.
+W. Ward.